chevereto/v4-admin/dashboard/files.md

 Files are displayed as a responsive image grid.
 Each item shows inline controls on hover: a delete button, a flag button, and a checkbox for selection.

-The listing supports pagination and loads additional files as you scroll or use the **Load more** button.

 ## Sorting

 Use the sort menu next to the **Files** heading to change the order of the listing.